History of conservatism in the United States: John Birch Society

-Frank Meyer and fusionism
+Frank Meyer and Fusionism

-The main disagreement between Kirk, who would become described as a traditionalist conservative and the libertarians was whether tradition and virtue or liberty should be their primary concern.
-Frank Meyer tried to resolve the dispute with fusionism which argued that the United States could not conserve its traditions without economic freedom.
+The main disagreement between Kirk, described as a traditionalist conservative, and the libertarians was whether tradition and virtue or liberty should be their primary concern.
+Frank Meyer tried to resolve the dispute with fusionism, which argued that the United States could not conserve its traditions without economic freedom.
 He also noted that they were united in opposition to "big government" and made anti-communism the glue that would unite them.
 The term "conservative" was used to describe the views of National Review supporters, despite initial protests from the libertarians, because the term "liberal" had become associated with "New Deal" supporters.
 They were also later known as the "New Right", as opposed to the New Left.

 1960s

 South and segregation

-Despite the popular perception that conservatism is limited to Republicans, during the era of segregation before 1965 some Southern Democrats were also conservative, opposing the desegregationists in their party.
-Southern Democrats were a key part of a Conservative Coalition that largely blocked New Deal labor legislation in Congress from 1937 to 1963, though they tended to be liberal and vote with the rest of the Democratic Party on other economic issues.
-Southern Democrats fended off the more conservative Republican Party (GOP) by arguing that only they could defend segregation because the Republican Party nationally was committed to integration.
+Despite the popular perception that conservatism is limited to Republicans, during the era of segregation before 1965, some Southern Democrats were also conservative in opposing the desegregationists in their party.
+Southern Democrats were a key part of a Conservative Coalition that largely blocked New Deal labor legislation in Congress from 1937 to 1963, though they tended to be liberal and voted with the rest of the Democratic Party on other economic issues.
+Southern Democrats fended off the more conservative Republican Party (GOP) by arguing that only they could defend segregation, because the Republican Party nationally was committed to integration.
 That argument collapsed when Congress banned segregation in 1964.
 This provided an opportunity for Republicans to appeal to conservative Southerners on the basis that the GOP was the more conservative party on a wide range of social and economic issues, as well as being hawkish on foreign policy when the antiwar forces gained strength in the Democratic party.
 Southern conservatives moved from the Democratic Party to the GOP at the presidential level in the 1960s, and at the state and local level after 1990.

-1964 Barry Goldwater presidential campaign
+1964 Barry Goldwater Presidential Campaign

 Conservatives united behind the 1964 presidential campaign of Arizona Senator Barry Goldwater (1919–1998), though his campaign was ultimately unsuccessful.
 Goldwater published The Conscience of a Conservative (1960), a bestselling book that explained modern conservative theory.
 Goldwater was significantly weakened by his unpopular views regarding Social Security, income tax, and the Vietnam War.
-In Tennessee, he suggested selling the Tennessee Valley Authority, which was a favorite for conservatives in its region.
+In Tennessee, he suggested selling the Tennessee Valley Authority, which was popular with conservatives and liberals in the region.
 He voted against the Civil Rights Act of 1964, thereby winning the support of Southern segregationists.
 Support for the campaign came from numerous grassroots activists, such as Phyllis Schlafly and the newly formed Young Americans for Freedom, sponsored by Buckley to mobilize conservatives.
 Buckley himself tried to win the 1965 New York City mayoral election under the Conservative Party of New York State banner, but failed.

 Despite Goldwater's defeat conservatives were rapidly organizing at the local, state, and national levels.
 They were most successful in suburban California, where they worked hard in the 1966 California gubernatorial election for their new hero Ronald Reagan (1911–2004), who was elected governor for two terms.